Last updated: 4/21/23. This is an ongoing case—we’ll periodically update this page with the latest updates.

 Behind the anti-choice movement’s latest attempt to rig the game and attack reproductive freedom is the Alliance for Hippocratic Medicine (AHM)—a coalition of right-wing organizations cooked up to push for a national backdoor ban on medication abortion.

-But as NARAL’s new report explains, AHM isn’t a legitimate organization—they didn’t even exist until late 2021 and had no web presence until this year.
+But as Reproductive Freedom for All’s new report explains, AHM isn’t a legitimate organization—they didn’t even exist until late 2021 and had no web presence until this year.

 The anti-choice movement strategically designed and deployed AHM to carry out its baseless campaign to block access to mifepristone nationwide.
 Read More.

-New research from NARAL Pro-Choice America shows that if the upcoming Alliance for Hippocratic Medicine v.
+New research from Reproductive Freedom for All shows that if the upcoming Alliance for Hippocratic Medicine v.
 FDA decision forces the FDA to withdraw its decades-old approval of mifepristone, the impact on access to abortion care would be devastating.